pdudotdev/SShiD/README.md

 ### Important Considerations

-- **Secure Passwords:** Users should choose strong, unique passwords to prevent brute-force attacks.
+- **Secure Passwords:** Users should choose strong, unique pre-shared passwords before using SShiD.

 - **Limited Exposure:** Since beacon frames are broadcasted, it's essential to minimize the transmission duration to reduce the risk of interception.